Multifractal analysis of complex networks: Methods

 \subsection{Algorithms for multifractal analysis of networks}

-\textbf{\ \ \ \ }Most well-known fractals such as the Cantor set, the Koch curve and the Sierpinski triangle are homogeneous since they consist of a geometrical figure repeated on an ever-reduced scale.
-For these objects, the fractal dimension is the same on all scales.
-However, real-world fractals may not be homogeneous; there is rarely an identical motif repeated on all scales.
+Real-world fractals may not be homogeneous; there is rarely an identical motif repeated on all scales.
 Two objects might have the same fractal dimension and yet look completely different.
 Real-world fractals possess rich scaling and self-similarity properties that can change from point to point, thus can have different dimensions at different scales.
-The present paper investigates these properties on complex networks.
-Especially we develop tools to determine whether they are simple fractals or multifractals, and how different two networks could be even though they have the same fractal dimension.
-In other words, we aim to develop an approach for multifractal analysis of complex networks.
+The present paper investigates these properties on complex networks, we aim to develop an approach for multifractal analysis of complex networks.

-\ \ \ \ The most common algorithm of multifractal analysis is the fixed-size box-counting algorithm \cite{Halsy1986, YuAnhLau2001b, YuAnhLau2003}.
-For a given probability measure $0\leq \mu \leq 1$ with support set $E$ in a metric space, we consider the partition sum
+The most common algorithm of multifractal analysis is the fixed-size box-counting algorithm. $^{\cite{Halsy1986, YuAnhLau2001b, YuAnhLau2003}}$ For a given probability measure $0\leq \mu \leq 1$ with support set $E$ in a metric space, we consider the partition sum

 where $q$ is a real number and the sum runs over all different non-overlapping boxes $B$ of a given size $\epsilon $ in a covering of the support $E$.
 It follows that $Z_{\epsilon }(q)\geqslant 0$ and $Z_{\epsilon }(0)=1.$ The mass exponent function $\tau (q)$ of the measure $\mu $ is defined by